melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 F# has support for a large number of built-in types, including integers (`int`), double-precision floats (`float`), strings (`string`), and booleans (`bool`).
-As we shall see later, it is also possible for the developer to declare his or her's own types.
+As we shall see later, it is also possible for the developer to declare his or her own types.
 F# also has a number of built-in operations on values of the various types; we have seen how the operation `+` operates on two integers, resulting in a new integer.
 The fact that `+` behaves like this can